Join us for these special pre-Celebration events with Dr. Ken Bain.

 - Enhance teaching and learning on UofL's Health Sciences Campus by providing meaningful and relevant professional development opportunities for faculty;

 - Share unit resources to promote campus-wide conversations about best practices in teaching and learning in the health sciences; and

 - Address accreditation calls for continuous quality improvement to the curriculum by offering participants concrete teaching strategies and "take-aways" for immediate implementation and relevant resources to foster further exploration and learning.

 The partnership steering committee is comprised of unit representatives from Medicine, Nursing, Dentistry, the School of Public Health and Information Sciences (SPHIS), and the Delphi Center for Teaching and Learning.
-With support from the deans of each school, the steering committee works together to deliver two significant professional development programs for HSC faculty annually.
+With support from the deans of each school, the steering committee works together to deliver two significant professional development programs annually for HSC faculty.

 It's Not (Just) About the Grades: Making Your Education Work for You

 How do you get the most out of college?
 How do you become a highly creative and productive individual after college?
 You are a unique person with perspectives and ideas that no one else will develop on their own.
 How can you make the most of your special qualities?
 This interactive session will help you explore yourself and use who you are to become a highly creative person.
 It will be about you!
 The session is based on research on creativity and a study of 36 people who went to college and became highly creative and productive people--everyone from Stephen Colbert who changed the face of comedy, and Jeffrey Hawkins who invented

 smart phones, to Mary Ann Hopkins, Reyna Grande, and Will Allen who each changed society.